Nabi1/board-games-webapp/README.md

 [Live Demo of the App](https://phantom-dashboard.vercel.app/) 🚀

 The application has been deployed and is live.
+Yu can access the live demo by clicking the link above.

 # PhantomBuster Front-end Software Engineer Technical Test 👻